Dominican Pause Header 3

 REFLECTION: “I am standing on the shoulders of the ones who came before me.” – Joyce Johnson Rouse

-At one time, our Sisters were buried at a cemetery at Holy Trinity in Williamsburg in Brooklyn where they ministered to the immigrant population.
-The remains of these sisters were eventually translated to this site.
 Located at the heart of St. Dominic’s cemetery is the grave of our Foundress Mother Josepha Witzlhofer who died in 1854.
 Her body, along with five others, were brought here in 1896.
 At the heart of the cemetery is the vault.
-In the vault next to Mother Josepha are buried other beloved prioresses including , Emilia Barth (1895), Catherine Herbert (1944), Augustine Fleck (1927), Caritas Harth (1966), Anselma Ruth (1957), Bernadette de Lourdes Belz (1985).
-Prioress Frances Maureen is located next to the vault.
-In the center of the cemetery there are prominent flat stones which contained the remains of other sisters which were brought here, after being previously interred in Brooklyn.
+In the vault next to Mother Josepha are buried other beloved prioresses including, Emilia Barth (who died in 1895), Catherine Herbert (1944), Augustine Fleck (1927), Caritas Harth (1966), Anselma Ruth (1957) and Bernadette de Lourdes Belz (1985).
+In the vault next to Mother Josepha are buried our prioresses including Emilia Barth (1895), Catherine Herbert (1944), Augustine Fleck (1927), Caritas Harth (1966), Anselma Ruth (1957), and Bernadette de Lourdes Belz (1985).
+Prioress Frances Maureen is buried next to the vault, because she wanted to be buried with her fellow sisters.
+There are Stations of the Cross in the back of the cemetery near New Highway.
+Just behind St. Dominic's Chapel, there is a statue of St. Joseph – Patron Saint of the Universal Church – which stands watch over our departed sisters in their eternal rest.

 Scroll down on this page for a video about St. Dominic’s Cemetery.